MonetDB/MonetDB-PHP/README.md

 $connection = new \MonetDB\Connection("127.0.0.1", 50000, "monetdb", "monetdb", "myDatabase");
 ```

-Please make sure that the `php-mbstring` extension is installed and enabled (which is the default in newer PHP versions),
+Please make sure that the `php-mbstring` (multi-byte string) extension is installed and enabled,
 and the character encoding for your project is set to UTF-8: (This is required for preventing SQL injection attacks)

 ```php